dynaconf/dynaconf/docs/guides/usage.md

 > **NOTE:** When using [FLask Extension](flask.html) the environment can be changed via `FLASK_ENV` variable and for [Django Extension](django.html) you can use `DJANGO_ENV`.

 ## The settings files

+> IMPORTANT: Dynaconf by default reads settings files using `utf-8` encoding, if you have settings files written in other encoding please set `ENCODING_FOR_DYNACONF` environment variable see more in [configuration](configuration.html)

 An optional `settings.{toml|py|json|ini|yaml}` file can be used to specify the configuration parameters for each environment.
 If it is not present, only the values from **environment variables** are used (**.env** file is also supported).
 Dynaconf searches for the file starting at the current working directory.
 If it is not found there, Dynaconf checks the parent directory.
 Dynaconf continues checking parent directories until the root is reached.